 Zipper detail on the Sabre jacket.
 Shown here is the left chest pocket and the sleeve pocket.

 For those that prefer a layered ski clothing system, the Sabre is the best around.
 If you don't know which you prefer, we generally recommend an insulated ski jacket.
 However, some longtime skiers, especially those coming from a climbing or backpacking background, will prefer a layered system.
 In this case, choose the Sabre to top your upper body.

 The lighter colored, left-most zipper covers the Sabre's pit zips.
 The darker colored zipper on the right covers the right chest pocket.

 The Sabre is not an inexpensive piece of clothing.
 In fact, it is the second most expensive shell jacket we tested.
 The barrier to entry is high.
 However, the jacket will last longer than any others we tested.
-Consider years and days of service when you calculate value.
-That being said, the Best Buy OR White Room is also quite durable at just a little over half the price of the Sabre.
+Consider years and days of service when you calculate the value.
+That being said, the Flylow Lab Coat is also quite durable at just around $100 less than the Sabre.

 It is difficult to test, score, and award any category of equipment that Arc'teryx enters a piece in.
 They have a design philosophy, corporate culture, and standard of construction that truly sets them apart.
 At OutdoorGearLab we work very hard to avoid bias and the appearance of bias.
 Granting many awards to Arc'teryx clothing lends the appearance of bias, unfortunately.
 Nonetheless, to withhold honor from such excellent equipment would be even more biased.
 The Arc'teryx Sabre Jacket is simply the best resort shell we have tested.